veltzer/demos-bd-splunk/exercises/advanced/02/exercise.md

 * create a query whose end result is a table with the "action" fields values and each time these values appeared.
 Use the 'stats' command.

-* now create a visulization from that table.
+* now create a visualization from that table.